Instances of small size with no weakly stable matching for three-sided problem with complete cyclic preferences: The Key Lemma for the further reduction of the counterexample size

-Recall that in Lemma~\ref{key1} one considers a subgraph, whose copy we ``attach'' to each vertex of the graph~$H$ that defines the 3DSMI problem with no stable matching.
-In Lemma~\ref{key2}, one considers a subgraph, which in certain cases can have ``two attachments'' to two vertices of such a graph~$H$.
-The ``cost'' of this effect is the supplement of the subgraph with the vertex~$f$ (apart from the ``attached'' vertex~$z$); cf. Fig.~\ref{keyGraph} and Fig.~\ref{keyGraph2}.
+As was mentioned above, Theorem~\ref{unSolvabable}, along with the result obtained in the paper~\cite{old}, allows one to construct instances of 3DSM of size~24 with no stable matching.
+In the next section, we reduce the size of such counterexample to~20.
+As a base we use Lemma~\ref{key2}, which is a certain modification of Lemma~\ref{key1}.
+Recall that in Lemma~\ref{key1} we consider the subgraph (see Fig.~\ref{keyGraph}), whose copy is ``attached'' to each vertex of the graph~$H$ that defines 3DSMI with no stable matching.
+In Lemma~\ref{key2}, we consider the subgraph, which in certain cases can have ``two attachments'' (vertices $x$ and $z$) to two vertices of such a graph~$H$.
+The ``cost'' of this effect is the supplement of the subgraph with the vertex~$f$ (apart from the ``attached'' vertex~$z$).
+In addition, in Lemma~\ref{key2} we impose additional constraints on preimages of vertices $x$ and $z$, which ensure the fulfillment of alternatives mentioned in this lemma.
+See Fig.~\ref{keyGraph2} for the graph under consideration.

+\begin{remark} The graph shown in Fig.~\ref{keyGraph} is a part of the graph shown in Fig.~\ref{keyGraph2}, only ranks of three edges in it are different.
+Namely, now the rank of edges directed from vertices $a$ and $b$ to the vertex~$z$ equals~2.
+Correspondingly, ranks of all edges that go from these vertices, which originally were not less than~2, now are larger by one, i.e., in the new graph, $r(a,e)=r(b,e)=3$ and $r(b,s)=4$.
+Ranks of all the rest edges in the subgraph of the graph shown in Fig.~\ref{keyGraph2}, which contains the same vertices~$x, a, b, c, d, e, s$, and $t$, are the same as in Fig.~\ref{keyGraph} (and no new edges appear in this subgraph). \end{remark}